zako95/landing/src/pages/docs/server/dvars.md

 * `sv_enableDoubleTaps 1` - Allow double tap on weapon switching.
 * `sv_wwwBaseURL` - URL for downloading mods from.
 [Learn more about FastDL for IW5 here](/docs/server/iw5/fastdl).
 * `fs_game` - What mod are we loading.
 [Learn more about FastDL for IW5 here](/docs/server/iw5/fastdl).
+* `sv_allowThirdPersonSpectator` - Allows clients to spectate players in thirdperson.

 ## T4